-Compressed Air Supply Air Pressure
+Compressed Air Supply AIR PRESSURE

-Normal 80 PSI
+Normal 80 PSI 552 kPa

-Minimum Supply 70 PSI
+Minimum Supply 70 PSI 483 kPa

-Maximum Supply 90 PSI
+Maximum Supply 90 PSI 621 kPa

-2. Air Regulation
+- 2. Air Regulation - a.

-a.
 No air regulation or filtration is provided with the dryer.
-External regulation/filtration of 80 PSI MUST BE provided.
-It is suggested that a regulator/filter guage arrangement be added to the compressed air line just before the dryer connection.
-This is necessary to insure that correct and clean air pressure is achieved.

-3. Air Connection

-a.
-Air connection to this system is a 1/8 inch F.P.T.
-(Female Pipe Thread) as per the illustration below.
+External regulation/filtration of 80 PSI (552 kPa) must be provided.
+It is suggested that a regulator/filter gauge arrangement be added to the compressed air line just before the dryer connection.
+This is necessary to insure that correct and clean air pressure is achieved. - 3.
+Air Connection - a.
+Air connection to this system is a 1/8-inch F.P.T. (refer to the illustration below).